chevah/geck/content/documentation.rst

     `Bug Writing Guidelines <http://developer.mozilla.org/en/docs/Bug_writing_guidelines>`_

-When linking to other resources, aim to make documentation be as cursive as possible - meaning that users should not have to break mid-guide and search for other information.
+When linking to other resources, aim to make documentation be as cursive as possible.
+This means that users should not have to break mid-guide to search for other information.

 Breaking up long lines of logs